Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Application to Practical Problems

 \section{Application to Practical Problems}

 We illustrate applications of the proposed method to practical problems.
-We take (multi-dimensional) knapsack problems as a typical class of combinatorial optimization problems, show an example of problem-specific ways to extract an order of variables and explain applicability of the proposed method.
+We take (multi-dimensional) knapsack problems as a typical class of combinatorial optimization problems, show an example of problem-specific ways to extract a partial order of variables, and explain the applicability of the proposed method.